alex-paynedwyer/single-molecule-tools-alpd/README.md

 ## Segmentation

 Various functions for segmenting cells.
-All use connected areas to create distinct objects.
+All use connected areas to create masks for distinct objects.
+The analysis code only

-`thresholdSegment`: Defines a pixel threshold using various different methods.
+`thresholdSegment`: Defines a pixel intensity threshold using various different methods, such as the Otsu threshold.
 `edgeSegment`: Detects edges in the image and dilates to fill in regions in between.
-`watershedSegment`: Requires input segmentation.
-Applies a watershed transform to the image, nucleating from the seedMask.
+`watershedSegment`: Requires input segmentation `seedMask` from which a watershed transform is nucleated and applied to the image.

 The output ('**`_segmentation.mat`**') includes `CellObject`: a binary mask array the same size as the input image.